written 2014 about Amanda Knox and a

 There is something primitive about people needing to pass judgement outside of a fair procedure.
 Modern systems of law are supposed to counter that natural tendency among humans to apportion blame without evidence and to inflict punishment.
 That the massive machinery of a state prosecutor can impose itself on individuals is why the burden of proof is set high and accusations and speculations are scrupulously subject to the rational laying out of facts as far as that is possible.
 The case against Knox and Sollecito has failed to do that but, hey, no matter, that girl looked like she might be guilty, she acted a bit weird so she probably is...

-• No matter she was questioned for several days without proper legal representation and without the sessions being taped as they should've been.
+• No matter she was initially interrogated for several days without proper legal representation and without the sessions being taped as they should've been.

 • No matter for much of that time she was unaware she was even a suspect.